Project Handclasp: Project Handclasp Foundation

-Project Handclasp Foundation, Inc., San Diego, California (USA), supported Project Handclasp by taking legal title to all donations intended for distribution to needy people by Project Handclasp.
+Project Handclasp Foundation, Inc., San Diego, California, supported Project Handclasp by taking legal title to all donations intended for distribution to needy people by Project Handclasp.
 However, the donations were received by and stored by the US Navy, which had physical custody of the property.
 Donations collected by Project Handclasp were considered not to become the property of the U.S. Navy but are transported and distributed to needy people per the instruction.
 However, there was no legal authority for the navy to provide long-term storage of a private foundation’s property at government expense.
 When the Navy ended thus practice, the Foundation chose not to privately store the donations and it ceased operations.
 It has been inactive since 2017, when Chief of Naval Operations (CNO) issued new policy guidance requiring the Foundation to operate without direct Navy support and personnel.
 The 2017 revision to OPNAVINST 5726.3E addressed “organizational and administrative shifts and fiscal and ethics regulations issues identified during a legal review of the program”.

 In 2022, the program was cancelled in its entirety.